All Infigo Storefronts are linked to one Platform wide Print Location to begin with.

-Once you are on the account you would like to create your print location and hotfolders on, navigate to Catfish -> Printing -> Print Location and Hotfolder Setup (Or simply search for Print Location and Hotfolder Setup in the search bar)
+Once you are on the account you would like to create your print location and hotfolders on, navigate to Configuration > Hotfolders and Print Locations (Or simply search for 'Hotfolders and Print Locations' in the search bar)

 There will already be a print location present called 'Digital'.
 This is the default print location which is present on the platform and you are more than welcome to use it, however please note that a print location, and the hotfolders within it, can only be edited when you are on the same account.

 In this case, the Digital print location exists on the platform, as seen in the 'Storefront' column in the screenshot below.
 This means that if I want to make any changes to it, I will also need to be on the platform.

 If you would like to rename this print location, or change its description, you can do so by clicking 'Edit' under the 'Commands' column.